alexliao95311/DebateSim/README.md

 - View arguments, counterarguments, and judge decisions.
 - Pause, rewind, or modify debates dynamically.

+# Setup
+1. `pip install -r requirements.txt`
+2. navigate to frontend folder, `npm install`
+3. create a .env file in root, append `OPENROUTER_API_KEY=`
+4. To run, navigate to root and run `uvicorn main:app --reload`
+5. Then navigate to frontend and run `npm run dev`
 # Example
 1. Start DebateSim
 2. Select a mode: AI as both debaters and judge